 It is usually a good idea to schedule the business meeting for the second day of the convention, with an additional meeting on the third day.
 The additional meeting is usually only for site selection business, but every few years something contentious comes up that requires overlap to the next day.

 Also, Programming should always be aware that the Business Meeting is a priority event and if a Business Meeting refuses to adjourn — say something hot is being debated and no additional session is scheduled — then the program item following it is bumped, without question, and it’s Programming’s job to console the participants.
-While this doesn’t happen often, Programming should be aware of the technical possibility.
+While this doesn’t happen often, it has historically happened, most recently in 2011, and Programming should be aware of the technical possibility.

 Conduct a Site Selection election, by mail and at the convention.